libfuse/sshfs/sshfs.rst

 -o password_stdin
    read password from stdin (only for pam_mount!)

--o writeback_cache=BOOL
-   Enables (*yes*) or disables (*no*) the FUSE writeback cache.
-When writeback caching is enabled, write operations are not immediately sent to the SSH server but first collected and merged locally.
-This can significantly improve performance.
-However, if the file is changed on the server while there are unsent changes on the client, data corruption is likely to result.

--o unreliable_append
-   When writeback caching is enabled, SSHFS cannot reliably support the ``O_APPEND`` open flag and thus signals an error on open.
-To enable support for unreliable ``O_APPEND`` (which may overwrite data if the file changes on the server at a bad time), mount the file system with ``-o unreliable_append``.

 -o dir_cache=BOOL
    Enables (*yes*) or disables (*no*) the SSHFS directory cache.
 The directory cache holds the names of directory entries.
 Enabling it